Who has Parkinson's?

 By supporting this study, the Foundation works to better understand Parkinson’s with the goal of solving this disease.
-Establishing these numbers and using them to educate PD communities and influence legislation will help the foundation provide tailored resources, outreach and advocacy to the underserved PD populations across the nation.
-The entire published study is available in the Parkinson’s Foundation scientific journal, npj Parkinson’s Disease.
+Establishing these numbers and using them to educate the PD community and influence legislation will help the Foundation provide tailored support for under-resourced PD populations across the U.S. The entire published study is available in the Parkinson’s Foundation scientific journal, npj Parkinson’s Disease.

 About the Map